brongo/SAMUEL/README.md

 4. Supports extracting non-streamed or modded textures - texture modders can now recover their source images.
 5. Has improved search functionality - can search with multiple keywords separated by spaces.
 6. Extracts "normals" in RG format (greenish color) used by DOOM Eternal, which should reduce steps needed to modify them.
-7. Loads/runs a bit faster than VEGA in general, but is not not as full-featured.
+7. Loads/runs a bit faster than VEGA in general, but is not as full-featured.

 ### Limitations: